SwanCrest/swan-crest-hoa/docs/ccnr.md

 Declarant wishes to subject the Property to this Declaration.

-NOW, THEREFORE, Declarant declares that the Property subject to all restrictions and easements of the Plat, shall be held, transferred, sold, conveyed, leased, used and occupied subject to the covenants, conditions, restrictions, easements, assessments, and liens hereinafter set forth which are for the puroose of protecting the value and desirability of and which shall touch and concern and run with title to the Property and which shall be binding on all parties having any right, title, or interest in the Property or any portion thereof, and their respective heirs, successers and assigns, and shall inure to the benefit of each owner thereof.
+Now, therefore, Declarant declares that the Property subject to all restrictions and easements of the Plat, shall be held, transferred, sold, conveyed, leased, used and occupied subject to the covenants, conditions, restrictions, easements, assessments, and liens hereinafter set forth which are for the purpose of protecting the value and desirability of and which shall touch and concern and run with title to the Property and which shall be binding on all parties having any right, title, or interest in the Property or any portion thereof, and their respective heirs, successors and assigns, and shall inure to the benefit of each owner thereof.

 # Article 1.
 Definitions